Spring School Programs Poster [PDF/488KB]

 Grades 2-3; 1.5 hrs (maximum 25 students)

 On this interactive program, we invite participants to explore the seashore environment, through an Indigenous lens.
 The cultural uses, lessons and values linked with seasonal harvest, hunting/fishing and gathering by First Peoples will amaze students.
-Offered at Island View Beach and Witty’s Lagoon regional parks at low tide.
+Offered at Island View Beach Regional Parks at low tide.

 Forest Programs